 Health Services Request Form – to arrange for use of UCSC Health Center

 Summer Programs Handbook – primarily for staff, explains supervision & security, conduct, decorations, noise policies, etc.

 General Information Flyer – primarily for participants, explains campus information regarding housing, meals, parking, weather, what to bring, on-campus conference offices, etc.

 Meeting Room Information Form – Update and confirm your meeting room requirements on this form.

 Housing Assignment Worksheets and Instructions – 30 days before your conference we will send you by email housing spreadsheets, floor plans and instructions for placing your participants in the housing spreadsheet.
 You will be responsible for assigning your participants to their rooms.
 Completed housing spreadsheets must be received in our office two weeks before your conference begins or you will incur late charges.
 Charges may also apply to late or excessive changes to this information.

-Pack Out Meal Form – If your group plans to be off campus for any meal, a pack out (dining hall replacement meal for housed guests) can be arranged with 14 day notice.
-Less than 14 day notice may not be accommodated.
+Pack Out Meal Form –If your group plans to be off campus for any meal, a pack out (dining hall replacement meal for housed guests) can be arranged with 7 day notice.
+Less than 7 day notice will not be accommodated.
 Additional charge for non-housed participants will apply.
 The group is responsible for picking up the pack outs at the dining hall and returning the loaned equipment.
 Extra recycling and trash fees will be added to your invoice for pack outs consumed on campus.